 Opportunities to advocate for policies that support students with financial need

 Access Missouri is the state's primary need-based financial aid program.
-To qualify, students must, among other requirements, have an Expected Family Contribution of $12,000 or less.
+To qualify, students must, among other requirements, have an Expected Family Contribution (EFC) of $12,000 or less.
 The amount of the Access Missouri award varies, based upon the number of students eligible annually and the total budget.
 Authorizing legislation does allow for greater awards to those with lower EFCs.
-Funding for Access Missouri has remained flat for the past two years due to contributions from the Missouri Higher Education Loan Authority (MOHELA) and an increase in General Revenue funding.
-However, the total Access Missouri budget for Fiscal Year 2013 is about two-thirds of what it was in 2009.
-At the same time, demand for Access Missouri has increased with the economic downturn.
+Funding for Access Missouri has remained flat in recent years at about $62 million.
+Gov. Jay Nixon has proposed an FY2015 increase of $8.6 million which would take the total budget to about $70 million.
+While an increase, this is about two-thirds of the total funding available through Access Missouri in 2009.
+With the economic downturn, demand for Access Missouri funding has gone up.
 As a result, average grant awards have shrunk.
-In FY2013 the average grant award is expected to be $1,000, down from $2,140 in 2009.

 St. Louis Graduates supports increased funding of Access Missouri.

 UPDATE March 5th: Representative Rick Stream, Chair of the Missouri Budget Committee, has proposed a substitute budget that includes a much needed $20 million increase for Access Missouri.